Home Page

 Legal Studies C.A.S.

-This program is approved by the American Bar Association.
-The Paralegal Studies program prepares students for challenging and diverse careers in private law practices and in the law-related areas of business, industry, and government.
-The goals of the Paralegal Studies program are to enable students, through theoretical and practical legal education, to understand the function of law, to work as paralegals in the effective delivery of legal services, and to enhance the legal profession.
-This program is designed to equip students with skills to analyze legal issues and to perform a variety of activities including drafting legal documents, interviewing clients, conducting legal research, and preparing cases for trial.
-Students utilize current technology through Internet research and legal and general office software applications.
-Paralegal studies students receive the necessary legal training to take advantage of new career opportunities in all sectors of the economy.
+The American Bar Association approves this program, and graduates can sit for the NALA CP® Exam to become certified paralegals upon graduation.
+The Legal Studies program prepares students for challenging and diverse careers in private law practices and the law-related areas of business, industry, and government.
+The goals of the Legal Studies program are to enable students, through theoretical and practical legal education, to understand the function of law, to work as legal assistants and paralegals in the effective delivery of legal services, and to enhance the legal profession.
+This program is designed to equip students with skills to analyze legal issues and perform various activities, including drafting legal documents, interviewing clients, conducting legal research, and preparing cases for trial.
+Students utilize current technology through internet research and legal and general office software applications.
+Legal Studies students receive the necessary legal training to take advantage of new career opportunities in all sectors of the economy.
 Students are exposed to the principles of legal ethics and are cautioned regarding restrictions against the unauthorized practice of law by laypersons.
-Paralegals may not provide legal services directly to the public, except as permitted by law.
+Paralegals may not provide legal services directly to the public except as permitted by law.

 Our American Bar Association approval requires that this certificate be earned along with an Associate of Arts or Associate of Science degree.
 This does not apply to students who already have baccalaureate degrees.